 A business property is empty for rating purposes with the removal of all goods and possessions.
 Fixtures and fittings, for example, shop counters, or built in display units, do not need removing.

-Empty properties rates liability
+Empty properties - rates liability

 So what does this mean for my rates liability?

 Once a property becomes empty, the first three months are exempt from rating (six months in the case of an empty industrial property).
 Thereafter, the full 100% rates are payable.
-There are certain types of empty property where no rates are payable, even after the three month period expires - examples include properties with a rateable value under £2,600 (this was under £18,000 for the rating year 2010-2011, under £15,000 in 2009-2010 and under £2,200 in 2008-2009), listed buildings, ancient monuments, those formerly occupied by companies in administration, or a bankrupt person (where that person, company, or administrator remains liable), properties owned by charities or community amateur sports clubs, those where occupation is prohibited by law and those where the owner is the personal representative of a deceased person.
+There are certain types of empty properties where no rates are payable, even after the three-month period expires.
+Examples include:

 Can I appeal against the change in my rates liability?